 |Scissors/wire cutters, tape measure

 Cable ties make everything easier!
 For a simple, easily-removed window screen, this video shows how to attach a basic wire mesh to the window with cable ties.
 This method requires windows with a grill or frame to attach the cable ties to, making it a little more limited.

 You must also live with the slightly less professional look of cable ties.
 However, cutting your mesh to size and attaching it with cable ties is easy.
 It is especially practical if you want to remove the mesh in the future with no damage to your window frames.

 If airflow is less important to you or you only need to cover the lower part of your windows, a basic plexiglass cover can keep your windows safe and clear.
 This tutorial shows how to cover the screen door in an RV, but it’s easy to adapt it to any window or door screen.

 The real trick is to get the plexiglass sized just right so it will stay in the screen frame easily without being a pain to install and remove.
 The plexiglass has the advantage of being clear and easy to remove and replace.

 It won’t block airflow completely, but it will cut down on breezes, so if you want to keep your windows open to catch a cool draft, another design might work better for you.

 6. Removable Cat Proof Vinyl Frame

-We hope that this list has inspired you to create something to protect your window screens from your favorite feline.
+We hope this list has inspired you to construct a guard to protect your window screens from your favorite feline.
 Since these projects range from easy to advanced, start with an easier project if you are unsure which one to choose.
 You can always upgrade to an advanced project in the future!

-- 5 DIY No-Sew Cat Hammock Patterns and Plans You Can Make Today (with Pictures)
+- DIY No-Sew Cat Hammock Patterns and Plans (with Pictures)